clirimemini/Keye/README.md

 Copy that link and edit `slackconfig.py`

-Next, we need to create a sqlite3 database, with 1 table and 3 columns, we can do this by running the following command:
-> $ python setup.py

 Now, we need to add a new Cron job to schedule execution of Keye at given time.
 To do it, type:
 > $ crontab -e